act-rules/act-rules.github.io/object-has-acessible-name-8f3b6.md

 name: Object element in the accessibility tree has non-empty accessible name
 rule_type: atomic
 description: |
-  This rule checks that each object has an accessible name.
+  This rule checks that each object has a non-empty accessible name.
 accessibility_requirements:
   wcag20:1.1.1: # Non-text Content (A)
     forConformance: true